 The Bridal Looks

 I wore a silk two-piece from Kricket Marie.
-As soon as I saw it, I knew it was perfect — beautifully simple and effortlessly elegant.
+As soon as I saw it, I knew it was the one - beautifully simple and effortlessly elegant.
 I styled it with a silk scarf that tied the whole look together.
 For my second outfit, I wanted something comfortable to dance in and found a beautiful lace dress from a London boutique called De La Vali.
-I’d always envisioned wearing both silk and lace, so it felt like the perfect combination — one for day and one for night.
+I’d always envisioned wearing both silk and lace, so it felt like the perfect combination - one for day, and one for night.
 Wedding dress shopping can be quite pricey, so I loved that everything I chose could be mixed and re-worn for other special occasions.
-For jewellery, I kept things understated with classic diamond studs and paired both looks with Tom Ford heels.
+For jewellery, I kept things understated with classic diamond studs, and paired both looks with Tom Ford heels.

 The Groom’s Look